Kings, Conquerors, Psychopaths From Alexander to Hitler to the Corporation

 "A detailed and engaging examination of our haunted past and threatening future."

 —John Mack Faragher, Howard R. Lamar Professor Emeritus, Yale University, Daniel Boone; A Great and Noble Scheme; and, The American Heritage Encyclopedia of American History

 ABOUT THE AUTHOR:

-Joseph N. Abraham has a B.S. in Zoology, with minors in French, Art, and Chemistry from the University of Louisiana at Lafayette and an M.D. from Tulane University.
-He previously authored Happiness: A Physician/Biologist Looks at Life (2000) and peer-reviewed articles in Evolutionary Biology.
+Joseph N. Abraham is a physician, a research biologist, and a life-long reader of serious history, with extensive academic training in French, art, and chemistry.
+He earned his BS from the University of Louisiana and his MD from Tulane University.
+Abraham previously authored Happiness: A Physician/Biologist Looks at Life (2000) and has published peer-reviewed articles in the field of evolutionary biology.
 He lives outside of Grand Coteau, Louisiana, with his wife and two children.